Pareidolia: Link to other conditions

-Pareidolia is frequent among patients with Parkinson's disease and dementia with Lewy bodies.
-Pareidolia correlates with age but not autism traits.
+Pareidolia correlates with age and is frequent among patients with Parkinson's disease and dementia with Lewy bodies.

+Several case studies report intrusive pareidolia as a symptom presentation in Obsessive Compulsive Disorder.

 Explanations

 Pareidolia can cause people to interpret random images, or patterns of light and shadow, as faces.
 A 2009 magnetoencephalography study found that objects perceived as faces evoke an early (165 ms) activation of the fusiform face area at a time and location similar to that evoked by faces, whereas other common objects do not evoke such activation.
 This activation is similar to a slightly faster time (130 ms) that is seen for images of real faces.
 The authors suggest that face perception evoked by face-like objects is a relatively early process, and not a late cognitive reinterpretation phenomenon.

 A functional magnetic resonance imaging (fMRI) study in 2011 similarly showed that repeated presentation of novel visual shapes that were interpreted as meaningful led to decreased fMRI responses for real objects.
 These results indicate that the interpretation of ambiguous stimuli depends upon processes similar to those elicited by known objects.

+Pareidolia was found to affect brain function and brain waves.
+In a 2022 study, EEG records show that responses in the frontal and occipitotemporal cortexes begin prior to when one recognizes faces and later, when they are not recognized.
+By displaying these proactive brain waves, scientists can then have a basis for data rather than relying on self-reported sightings.

 These studies help to explain why people generally identify a few lines and a circle as a "face" so quickly and without hesitation.
 Cognitive processes are activated by the "face-like" object which alerts the observer to both the emotional state and identity of the subject, even before the conscious mind begins to process or even receive the information.
 A "stick figure face", despite its simplicity, can convey mood information, and be drawn to indicate emotions such as happiness or anger.
-This robust and subtle capability is hypothesized to be the result of natural selection favoring people most able to quickly identify the mental state, for example, of threatening people, thus providing the individual an opportunity to flee or attack pre-emptively.
+This robust and subtle capability is hypothesized to be the result of natural selection favoring people most able to quickly identify the mental state, for example, of threatening people, thus providing the individual an opportunity to flee or attack preemptively.
 This ability, though highly specialized for the processing and recognition of human emotions, also functions to determine the demeanor of wildlife.